 Growing up how did your environment contribute toward the development of the artist and the human being in you?
-How early were you introduced into the world of Renaissance and Dutch Golden Age paintings?
+How early were you introduced to the world of Renaissance and Dutch Golden Age paintings?

 I grew up in very loving and supportive family and from a very young age I was encouraged and given the freedom to explore my creativity.
 One of my earliest childhood memories, at the age of six, was when my drawing was pinned to the wall at school and I felt extremely proud, it has become an obsession and passion ever since.
 There weren’t any artists in my immediate family, apart from my sister and I who both pursued a career in art, although I have been told my grandfather was very talented.
 The first time I remember seeing a Rembrandt painting I must have been around 14 years old and on a school trip, ‘Self portrait at the age of 34.’
 I thought it was the most amazing painting I had ever seen, I could not believe the effect of light he had captured with paint, and how he had manipulated paint to create such depth.
 The effect of light on a figure became a constant theme in my own work.

 Tell us about the playfulness you exhibit with light or the lack of it in many of your paintings to a dramatic effect.
-How big an influence studying the very pronounced tenebrism of Caravaggio paintings has been in this regard?
+How big has an influence studying the very pronounced tenebrism of Caravaggio paintings been in this regard?

 I love playing with light, it adds real depth and atmosphere to a painting.
 I think the biggest influence I found in Caravaggio’s paintings was the way he used light to freeze a moment and create drama, also the strong observational qualities to capture the likeness and emotion of the sitter.
 I find I too am drawn to it for similar reasons, there are so many possibilities thrown up by using different lighting and it can change the feel of a painting so much, it is definitely one of the tools I enjoying playing with the most.

-Often the subjects of your figurative paintings are found to be in deeply contemplative mood.
+Often the subjects of your figurative paintings are found to be in a deeply contemplative mood.
 How do you identify and capture your subject on canvas when she is in touch with her most intimate self?

 The models I work with are often someone I know, although I do occasionally hire models too.
 I start with an idea in mind, and find that the process of exploring those ideas is a collaborative process, the more we are relaxed together then the model’s true personality comes forward and it is then that I can capture the most interesting emotions and natural poses.
 It’s often a fleeting expression between poses, trying to find the authentic moment in a posed situation.
 I can just feel when something is right, a connection.

-Complementary to the human presence every other element contributes into developing the story to be portrayed through your hands.
+Complementary to the human presence every other element contributes to developing the story to be portrayed through your hands.
 How as an artist do you bring forth the characters of those objects that do not have a life of their own for the sake of narration?

 I like to use objects that you can read a narrative into for example a note, it leaves unanswered questions such as what is written on it?
 Is it important?
 And when coupled with a figure and their emotions, this just helps to extend the possibilities.
 I like to leave my narratives ambiguous so that the viewer can come to their own conclusions and maybe relate their own personal experience and a chance to reflect on their selves.